 “My numero uno tip would be to be patient and kind with each other.
 Going from hardly seeing each other and potentially being in different time zones with different schedules to living and working under the same roof can be a little testing at first.
-You will soon find you groove and work through it to a happy, balanced togetherness!”
+But, you will soon find your groove and work through it to a happy, balanced togetherness!”

-“Make an agreement on when to shut off “work mode” and when to have “you and me” mode.
-Aka, if you need to vent about something frustrating, communicate “ok, I need to get this out…” and then once you’re done, be done.
+“Agree on when to shut off “work mode” and when to have “you and me” mode.
+Aka, if you need to vent about something frustrating, communicate “, ok, I need to get this out…” and then once you’re done, be done.
 Focus on still being with each other and growing together.
-Being in yachting is all encompassing, made conscious and verbal choices together to only talk about work when you need to, don’t let it dominate your conversations.”
+Being in yachting is all-encompassing, made conscious and verbal choices together to only talk about work when you need to, don’t let it dominate your conversations.”

 “Keep personal problems (and over the top love and romance) in your cabin.
 Especially if you are only the couple onboard, it’s not nice making your crew feel uncomfortable.”

 “In my experience, the best way to secure a GOOD couple’s job is to network network network.
-I have unfortunately found that some agencies offer very low salaries and pretend they are actually doing you a favour hiring the both of you.
-My response to those offered has always been a firm no. It’s important to know your worth and chances re those kind of jobs wouldn’t work out great anyway (any type of relation should start with mutual respect, which includes an adequate salary).
+Unfortunately, I have found that some agencies offer meagre salaries and pretend they are doing you a favour by hiring both of you.
+My response to those provided has always been a firm no. It’s essential to know your worth and chances re that kind of jobs wouldn’t work out tremendously anyway (any relation should start with mutual respect, including an adequate salary).

 “To assure that boat that even though you are a team, you are still awesome individuals, I find references that can attest to this are the best!”

-“My biggest piece of advice is to remember what the Spice Girls put so perfectly…if you wanna be with my love, you gotta get with my friends!
+“My biggest piece of advice is to remember what the Spice Girls put so perfectly…if you want to be with my love, you’ve got to get with my friends!
 Cringey, but TRUE.
-Girl time is queally as important as spending time with your other half.
-Balance as was always key for me.
-I also felt as a second stewardess it made the girls and I have a stronger connections the more time I spent with them.”
+Girl time is equally as important as spending time with your other half.
+Balance was always key for me.
+I also felt as a second stewardess it made the girls and I have a stronger connection the more time I spent with them.”